top of page

 Overview

-The Goal
+The Result

 Research

-Personas
+Personas â€‹

 Design Process

-1. Visibility of System Status
+1. Visibility of System Status - Keep users informed with real-time feedback.

-2. Consistency and Standards
+2. Consistency and Standards - Ensure a cohesive and intuitive interface.

-3. Recognize, Diagnose and Recover from Errors
+3. Recognize, Diagnose, and Recover from Errors - Help users quickly identify and resolve mistakes.

 Ideation Process